 The nonbank lenders cited in the article include OnDeck Capital Inc., Kabbage Inc., CAN Capital Inc. and Business Financial Services Inc.

-The article states that nonbank lenders, whose loans typically are for less than $50,000, are popular – despite high interest rates (sometimes more than 50% per year) – for the following reasons.
+Nonbank lenders offer loans that typically are for less than $50,000 and have high interest rates – sometimes more than 50% per year.
+The article says that such loans, nevertheless, are popular for the following reasons.

 In a recent article (Foreign Entrepreneurs Learn Art of the American Pitch), the Wall Street Journal discussed the role of “pitch coaches” who help foreign entrepreneurs promote themselves in the US.
 While the article focused primarily on pitches to investors, it applies to selling one’s business to clients and colleagues, as well.